edisonchen3/edisonchen3.github.io/_pages/about.md

 ## Receive the award of Graduate Academic Excellence First-Class Scholarship of Shantou University, September 24, 2024

-Due to my excellent overall performance in 2023-2024, I was awarded the first-class academic excellence scholarship by our university, with an amount of RMB 12,000.
+Due to my excellent overall performance in 2023-2024, I was awarded the first-class academic excellence scholarship by our university, with an amount of RMB ¥12,000.

+## Receive the award of Graduate Academic Excellence Second-Class Scholarship of Shantou University, September 24, 2023

+Due to my excellent overall performance during graduate study, I was awarded the first-class academic excellence scholarship by our university, with an amount of RMB ¥7,000.